atet/virtual/README.md

 $ docker run --name my_first_container hypriot/armhf-hello-world
 ```

-* You can see the message of "`Hello from Docker`" in your console coming from the virtualized Linux computer in your Pi
+* You can see the message of "`Hello from Docker.`" in your console coming from the virtualized Linux computer in your Pi

 [![.img/step04b.png](.img/step04b.png)](#nolink)